 Account closed responses are definitive: The customer’s account is truly no longer active.
 The proper action is to stop billing the account and remove the card from your decline recycling efforts to avoid unnecessary authorization fees.
 To ensure customer longevity, request a new method of payment from your customer the next time they log in or in your next outbound email.

-To refine your strategy, or for more information about our Vantiv Recovery solution – including exceptional Account Updating and intelligent Authorization Recycling technologies – please contact your Vantiv eCommerce merchant or partner relationship manager.
+To refine your strategy, or for more information about our Worldpay Recovery solution – including exceptional Account Updating and intelligent Authorization Recycling technologies – please contact your Worldpay eCommerce merchant or partner relationship manager.